aeternity/protocol/node/api/channels_api_usage.md

 ```

 The FSM is to check the transaction and its authentication and then post it
-from forcer's behalf on-chain.
+on the forcer's behalf on-chain.
 Once it detects it being included
-on-chain, it would report it:
+on-chain, it reports it:

 ```javascript
 {